danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 Instead of smelling the grilled cheese sandwich, say "You mostly smell butter, but perhaps a hint of cheddar."
 The bowl of tomato soup is a part-of-a-complete-lunch on the table.
 Understand "pepper" as the soup.
 The description of the bowl of tomato soup is "Warm, creamy, and comforting, about two thirds the way to filling a fiestaware bowl.
 There is a bit of coarsely cracked pepper at the top."
 Instead of smelling the bowl of tomato soup, say "You mostly smell the pepper, but with a warm tomato-ey bottom note."
-The tray of antipasto is a part-of-a-complete-lunch on the table.
-Understand "figs" or "fresh figs" or "vegetables" or "grilled vegetable slices" or "olives" or "cornichon" as the tray of antipasto.
 The description of the tray of antipasto is "This is an antique bakelite tray containing an assortment of little foods: several different kinds of olives, marinated artichoke hearts, fresh figs, grilled vegetable slices, and cornichon."
 Instead of smelling the tray of antipasto, say "You mostly smell the tartness of the artichoke hearts, but if you lean closely you can smell the cornichon."

+The olives are a part-of-a-complete-lunch on the table.
+The description of the olives is "The olives are plain black olives from a can, and green olives with pimentos from a jar."
+The fresh figs are a part-of-a-complete-lunch on the table.
+The description of the figs is "The figs look plump and full.
+They are greenish-purple."
+The grilled vegetable slices are a part-of-a-complete-lunch on the table.
+The description of the slices is "Grilled expertly, with neat grill lines on each side, they've been seared briefly but look as if they still have a little bit of crunch."
+Understand "vegetables" as the vegetable slices.
+The marinated artichoke hearts are a part-of-a-complete-lunch on the table.
+The description of the hearts is "The artichoke hearts sit in a small pool of their own marinade."
+The cornichon is a part-of-a-complete-lunch on the table.
+The description of the cornichon is "They are tiny french pickles, sweet, like gherkins.
+They go well with mustard, but there isn't any."

 The ramekin of potato salad is a part-of-a-complete-lunch on the table.
 Understand "potato salad", "salad/ramekin/potato/potatoes/potatos/paprika" as the ramekin of potato salad.
 The description of the ramekin of potato salad is "It looks like a well-made potato salad, filled with richness and zing.
 You can see flecks of red onion and a light dusting of paprika.
 In case you don't know what a ramekin is, it's a small straight-walled bowl with scalloped outside walls.
 Perfect for an attractive presentation of a small potato salad serving."
 Instead of smelling the ramekin of potato salad, say "Smells like smoked paprika and mustard."
 The lunch dishes are on the table.
 The lunch dishes are scenery.
 The description is "They are keeping the lunch from just sitting on the table."
+Instead of eating the lunch dishes, say "You have gotten everything you wanted from the lunch dishes."

 Section 3 - The Land of Unrealized Possibilities